Guide Dog Class Lecture: Dog Encounters

 During the assault:

-• Keep your hands away from the dogs and do not attempt to reach in.
+- Keep your hands away from the dogs, and do not attempt to reach in.
 Even your own guide lashing out in defense could bite you accidentally.

 When the attack subsides:

-• Don’t assume the attacking dog is no longer a threat.
+- Don’t assume the attacking dog is no longer a threat.
 If you are still alone, try to move out of the area before checking your dog.

-• If you have received help, inform observers that the dog may attack again and ask them to keep the attacking dog away.
+- If you have received help, inform observers that the dog may attack again and ask them to keep the attacking dog away.

-• Check yourself and your guide for any wounds and immediately seek doctor/vet attention if there are any injuries.
+- Check yourself and your guide for any wounds, and immediately seek doctor/vet attention if there are any injuries.

-Be proactive and obtain a copy of your state guide dog protection law (if applicable), as well as any useful city or county municipal codes.
+Be proactive and carry a copy of your state guide dog protection law (if applicable), as well as any useful city or county municipal codes.
 GDB can help you locate that information.
-Unfortunately, if your guide dog is attacked by a loose dog, there is a strong chance that responding law enforcement officers will not be aware of your state’s laws or county or city ordinances that protect your rights.
+Unfortunately, if your guide dog is attacked by a loose dog, there is a chance that responding law enforcement officers may not be aware of your state’s laws or county or city ordinances that protect your rights.
 An officer can only protect your rights if they have knowledge of the laws.

-The very first thing the caller must realize is that 911 dispatchers (call takers) may receive as many as 100 or more panicked calls from the public per day, depending on the shift worked.
-This is a highly stressful and chaotic job.
-It is critical to understand that what constitutes an emergency on the caller's part may not be considered an emergency to the 911 Dispatchers.
-Calls made to 911 dispatch involving incidents with “dogs” or “animals” are routinely referred to the city or county Animal Control agency.
-This is due to budget constraints and a misconception that all calls involving animals are not serious or dangerous.
-Most 911 dispatchers and law enforcement officers do not have a great deal of interaction with people with disabilities and may not be educated about the Federal and State laws that protect the rights of disabled people who use assistance dogs.
-For this reason assistance dog handlers should be very familiar with the laws pertaining to service animals in their city, county and state and carry a copy of the applicable laws with them at all times.
+You have the right to travel with your guide dog.
+You may need to make emergency calls to law enforcement if that right is violated.
+Calling for help from Law Enforcement Agencies can be challenging particularly if the victim is visually impaired and the request for assistance involves a working guide dog.
+Calls made to 911 dispatch involving incidents with ‘dogs’ or ‘animals’ may be mistakenly referred to the city or county Animal Control agency.
+Some 911 dispatchers and law enforcement officers may not have a great deal of interaction with people with disabilities and may not be educated about the Federal and State laws that protect the rights of disabled people who use assistance dogs.
+For this reason, assistance dog handlers should be familiar with the laws pertaining to service animals in their city, county and state and carry a copy of the applicable laws with them.

 You can be sure that you and your guide will encounter dogs in the years ahead.
 It is also a fact that you cannot assert total control over those situations.
-What you do have influence over, however, is how you handle potentially stressful circumstances.
+What you do have influence over is how you handle potentially stressful circumstances.
 Your behavior and attitude at these times will affect how your dog perceives and reacts to the experience.
 Do your best to be a confident and positive handler.
 Reinforce your dog for staying focused on guidework when other dogs are about.
 Taking that approach is the best strategy for dealing with unfamiliar dogs in your travel environment.

 Good luck and stay safe out there!